Graduation Process

 1. Is it required for graduating students to apply for graduation?

 No, students do not have to apply for graduation.
 When students are about to reach the expected graduation date and after the grade for all courses taken have been released, the Graduate School will conduct graduation assessment for the students.
 If the student fulfills all graduation requirements of the programme (including course work, etc.), he/she will be recommended for graduation.
 If a student wishes to be considered for graduation before the normative study end date, he/she should apply for shortening of normative study period.
-The application form can be downloaded at GS Platform (Students).
+The application form can be downloaded at Useful Forms (Login Required).

-2. After completion of study, is it necessary to apply for certifying letter and/or transcript?
+2. After completion of study, is it necessary to apply for a certifying letter and/or transcript?

-3. Is it possible to speed up the graduation process or obtain the proof of graduation sooner?
+3. Is it possible to expedite the graduation process or obtain proof of graduation earlier?

 The Graduate School will process the graduation assessment and issue the proof of graduation to students as soon as the approval of the Senate has been sought.
 The procedure of requesting official documents can be found in Q&A 4 immediately below.